-What's Better, Leaving Your Problems at the Door or Opening an Optical Practice and Being Your Own Boss?
+What's Better, Leaving Your Problems at the Door or Opening an Optical Practice?

 Every coin has two sides, just like every aspect of owning your practice comes with pros and cons.

 Money is probably one of the biggest driving factors when it comes to opening your own practice.
 The opportunity to make more money by owning your own office can be so tempting.
-And, it is fun to think about the endless possibilites with no limits on how successful you can be.
+It's also motivating to think about the endless avenues for growth.
 However, opening your practice is a big financial risk to take.
-The inital loan you'll likely need to open can be daunting; on average the loan amount most businesses take out is $337,730.
+The initial loan you'll likely need to open can be daunting; on average the loan amount most businesses take out is $337,730.
 There is also no guarantee that your practice will be successful or financially stable.
 Don't expect your income to be a steady flow, especially right after opening.
 If you're looking for a way to cut costs while opening a practice, consider opening with a partner.

 Freedom & Responsibility

 The idea of doing everything in your practice your way is a glamorous thought.
 When you open your own practice you'll get to make decisions on everything from décor to technology to hiring the right staff - it is all up to you!
-But with freedom, comes responsibility.
+But with freedom comes responsibility.
 Owning your own practice means everything falls on your shoulders.
-If you make a bad investment or practice decision, it is all on you.
-But on the bright side, you'll be responsible for all of your success as well!
-Having that enterpreneurial mindset is an important characteristic for anyone who is thinking of opening their own business to have.
+If you make a bad practice decision or even if your staff makes a mistake, the burden falls on you.
+On the bright side, you'll be responsible for everyone's success as well!
+Having that entrepreneurial mindset is an important characteristic for anyone who is thinking of opening their own business.

 Owning an independent practice is a great way to put down roots in a community.
 You'll be helping the local economy as you employ your staff.
 After all, 60-80% of all new jobs come from small businesses.
 Plus, the revenue you earn from your practice will have the opportunity to go right back into your community's economy.
 Being the owner of a business means you might also have to fire or turn down employment for members of the community, which isn't a fun task.